skip to main content

 Russia compensates for troop losses in Ukraine by using “covert” recruiting, including irregular, private, and contract forces—to avoid mobilizing reservists.

-in the Kursk region.
+to enlist North Korean troops to supplement Russian combat units in the Kursk region.
 CNA’s recent report Russian Military Mobilization During the Ukraine War , commissioned by the Russia Strategic Initiative of US European Command, examines Russian mobilization activities in detail, while gauging their effectiveness in sustaining Russian combat power through the first two years of the war.
-Although Moscow struggled at first to mobilize sufficient combat troops to maintain an effective military balance on the ground, Russia’s partial mobilization of 300,000 reservists in September 2022 and its later successes in recruiting additional contract soldiers
+Although Moscow struggled at first to mobilize sufficient combat troops to maintain an effective military balance on the ground, Russia’s partial mobilization of 300,000 reservists in September 2022 and its

 The Race for Sixth-Generation Fighter Supremacy: Pilots Aren’t Going Away